Defence minister conducts final breakthrough blast of Sela tunnel in Arunachal | Science-Environment

 The tunnel goes through Sela Pass and is expected to cut down the distance to the China border through Tawang district in Arunachal Pradesh by 10 km.
 The construction work of the tunnel is expected to be over by June 2022.

-''The breakthrough blast of the Sela main tunnel shows your (BRO's) hard work and your commitment towards the country's security and socio-economic development,'' the defence minister said.
+''The breakthrough blast of the Sela main tunnel shows your (BRO's) hard work and your commitment towards the country's security and socio-economic development,'' the defense minister said.

 He also flagged off a motorcycle expedition of the BRO.